Aerial view of a construction site with cranes and ongoing building developments in an urban area.

 • Roads, highways, and bridges

-• Public schools, government buildings, and infrastructure
+• Public schools, government buildings, and other public infrastructure

 • Water and sewage systems